 GIVE THE GIFT OF TRAVEL ITEMS

 Take advantage of holidays and birthdays to gift them items they will need like luggage, a passport, passport cover, and other travel items.
 This Christmas we gifted her a 2019 Germany Calendar as she counts down the days to her trip.
 For her birthday this fall we’ll gift her a luggage set and her passport will be her big gift for next Christmas.
 The luggage will come in handy when she heads off to college after her trip so it’s a win-win!
-Soon I’ll be sharing a list of Gift Ideas for Senior Trips Abroad that will come in handy.
+Check out my list of Gift Ideas for Senior Trips Abroad for ideas!

 GET FAMILIAR WITH THE CUISINE